fatimp/REVAnalyzer/docs/install.rst

 OS compatibility
 ----------------

-REVAnalyzer is devepoled for Linux, we do not guarantee the correct operating of this library in other OS.
+PARSE is devepoled for Linux, we do not guarantee the correct operating of this library in other OS.